mlabs-haskell/plutip/docs/tasty-integration.md

 )
 ```

-`withCollateral` will initiate `wallet`'s with collateral UTxO and make sure that `Value` assertions will work in expected way.
+`withCollateral` will initiate `wallets` with collateral UTxO and make sure that `Value` assertions will work in expected way.

 ## Tracing